Back to articles

 const parent = page.getByRole('listitem').filter({ has: child });

-custom CSS pseudo-classes
+CSS pseudo-classes in locators

 await page.locator('input:right-of(:text("Username"))').fill('value');